THE HISTORY OF 3D RENDERING: The Digital Age. Part 4

 Westworld and its sequel Futureworld were among the first movies where digital image processing was used.
 CGI in Futureworld used digitized Edwin Catmull’s Animated Hand as an origin for animation of a hand in a movie.

 More then 20 minutes of CG animation for a Tron movie was a pretty challenging task in 1982.
 It required lots of specialists and cost $1,2 million.
 SynthaVision visualized most of the action scenes, as the program could model movements and fluid motion.
 This includes Light Cycle animation (Light Cycle is a vehicle like a motocycle), and tanks.
-Triple-1 created the Master Control Program (MCP) and Commander Sark’s carrier6 (MCP and Sark are the Tron’s antagonist characters).
+Triple-1 created the Master Control Program (MCP) and Commander Sark’s carrier (MCP and Sark are the Tron’s antagonist characters).

 Ironically, Tron was not nominated for the Best Visual Effects at the 55th Academy Awards, but later it became a cult film and spawned numerous video games and comic books.